 Antarctica is no longer a pristine environment.
 At some locations, particularly around long-standing research stations, there is evidence of past human activity and, as Antarctic tourism increases, the pressures on the environment grow.
 Scientific research is required to provide advice in support of environmental management and remediation to minimise the impacts of human activities in Antarctica.

-Australia is responsible for four stations: Casey, Davis and Mawson on the Antarctic continent (located in eastern Antarctica) and Macquarie Station in the subantarctic.
+Australia is responsible for four stations: Casey, Davis and Mawson on the Antarctic continent (located in eastern Antarctica) and Macquarie Island station in the sub-Antarctic.